openiddict/openiddict-documentation/configuration/claim-destinations.md

 to an access or identity token, a flag known as "claim destination" must be added to each `Claim` instance you want to expose.

 > [!NOTE]
-> To attach one or multiple destinations to a claim, use the `claim.SetDestinations()` extension defined in `OpenIddict.Abstractions`.
+> To attach one or multiple destinations to a claim, use the `principal.SetDestinations()` extension defined in `OpenIddict.Abstractions`.
 > In the typical case, granted scopes can be used to determine what claims are allowed to be copied to access and identity tokens, as in this example:

 ```csharp